Frequently Asked Questions

 What is the timeline for admission decisions?

 Students can apply at any time on OTCAS, with a final application deadline of June 1, 2014 for Fall 2014 students.
 To be considered for first-round decisions and interviews, we recommend completing your application by January 31, 2014.
-Eligible candidates will be invited to interview with a faculty member on February 17, 2014.
-We will begin admitting students for Fall 2014 as soon as April 2014, pending approval by ACOTE.
+Eligible candidates will be invited to interview with a faculty member.
+We will begin admitting students for Fall 2014 by early May.

 What prerequisites are required to start the OTD program?

 Anatomy and Physiology I with lab, 4 semester credits

 Biology with lab, 3-4 semester credits

 Introduction to Psychology, 3 semester credits

 Medical Terminology, 1-3 semester credits